 The Work of the Marshall Foundation

 The non-profit, nonpartisan, independent Marshall Foundation is the one place where the values that shaped and motivated Marshall are kept alive.
-As a unique resource, the Foundation perpetuates Marshall’s legacy, as the person who “won the war and won the peace,” his leadership qualities and exemplary character through educational programs and facilities (including a museum and research library) that offer a wide range of resources and materials for use by the general public, amateur historians, scholars and students of all ages.
+As a unique resource, the Foundation perpetuates Marshall’s legacy as the person who “won the war and won the peace,” his leadership qualities and exemplary character through educational programs and facilities such as a world-class archives, a research library and a museum that offer a wide range of resources and materials for use by members, the general public, amateur historians, scholars and students of all ages.

-- Special Events and Outreach, such as the Marshall Foundation Award and the Goodpaster Award events in Washington
+- Special Events and Outreach, such as the George C. Marshall Foundation Award and the Andrew J. Goodpaster Award events in Washington.

-- Library & Archives with one of the most comprehensive collections on the life of a world-famous individual ever assembled, also available to researchers on line
+- Research Library & Archives with one of the most comprehensive collections on the life of a world-famous individual ever assembled, also available to researchers online.

 - Marshall Museum houses many historic artifacts, including the Nobel Peace Prize, that George C. Marshall received in 1953.